Everything You Need to Know About Buying Ghibli Museum Tickets in 2019

 Voyagin specializes in Asia, so they have quite a few other Japan attraction tickets and experiences available, including discounted bullet train tickets.

 For example, I purchased our Robot Restaurant tickets from them at about $15 less per ticket than if we’d purchased from the official site.
 We also loved their exclusive option for VIP front row center upgrade for the show–this is an upgrade you can’t even get if you purchase directly from the restaurant.

 Lucky enough to get Ghibli Museum tickets?
 There are some important things to know about using them:

 - Your ticket specifies an entry time– don’t miss your entry window, or you won’t be allowed in.
 You have 30 minutes from the time specified on your ticket.
 For example, your entry time is 2pm, you have until 2:30pm to enter.
 You may, however, be allowed to enter a little before your stated entry time.
-We arrived about 15 minutes beforehand and let in immediately.
+We arrived about 15 minutes beforehand and were let in immediately.

 - You must bring your physical printed tickets showing the barcode and reservation details with you for admission.

 - If you purchased tickets online through Lawson, you were required to provide your passport number.
 The purchaser is considered the “group leader”, and all of the purchased tickets will bear the purchasers name and passport number.
 The purchaser must bring their passport with them for entry.
 Staff will check the passport name and number against the tickets (other members of the group do not need to bring their passports).
 This is a detail that’s easy to miss, but extremely important.

 The Japanese are culturally sticklers for rules, so please don’t assume that you can get away with bending any of these requirements!